Menarini Group's Elacestrant Granted Priority Review by the U.S. FDA for Patients with ER+/HER2- Advanced or Metastatic Breast Cancer

 - U.S. FDA has assigned a Prescription Drug User Fee Act (PDUFA) date of February 17, 2023

-The Menarini Group ("Menarini"), a privately held Italian pharmaceutical and diagnostics company, and Stemline Therapeutics ("Stemline"), a wholly-owned subsidiary of the Menarini Group, today announced that the U.S. Food and Drug Administration (FDA) has accepted the Company's New Drug Application (NDA) for elacestrant, an investigational selective estrogen receptor degrader (SERD), for patients with ER+/HER2- advanced or metastatic breast cancer.
+FLORENCE, Italy and NEW YORK, Aug.
+11, 2022 /PRNewswire/ -- The Menarini Group ("Menarini"), a privately held Italian pharmaceutical and diagnostics company, and Stemline Therapeutics ("Stemline"), a wholly-owned subsidiary of Menarini Group, today announced that the U.S. Food and Drug Administration (FDA) has accepted the Company's New Drug Application (NDA) for elacestrant, an investigational selective estrogen receptor degrader (SERD), for patients with ER+/HER2- advanced or metastatic breast cancer.
 The FDA has granted the application Priority Review and assigned a PDUFA date of February 17, 2023.

 "The FDA's acceptance of our NDA with Priority Review marks an important regulatory milestone for our company," commented Elcin Barker Ergun, Chief Executive Officer of the Menarini Group.
 "We look forward to working with the FDA during its review of this submission, which addresses a new potential therapeutic option for a major unmet need in the management of patients with advanced or metastatic breast cancer after resistance builds in the earlier lines of the treatment."